TK Maxx denies Prince Harry’s claim about shopping retailer’s annual sales

 Elsewhere in the book except, Harry recalled how he’d go about buying his more formal clothes, which he’d wear for royal events.

-“Each yeah I received from Pa [palace staff[ an official clothing allowance, but that was strictly for formal wear,” he wrote.
+“Each yeah I received from Pa an official clothing allowance, but that was strictly for formal wear,” he wrote.
 “Suits and ties, ceremonial outfits.”

 Join our commenting forum